quasarframework/quasar-framework.org/source/components/inner-loading.md

 </div>
 ```

+View the source of the demo for the full example.

 Use `v-show` or `v-if` and the Inner Loading component's `:visible` prop to toggle between the animation and your content.

 ## Vue Properties